illsk1lls/ShowLocalLoginPW/README.md

 # Show LOCAL Windows Login Passwords

 ANTIVIRUS WILL FLAG THIS SCRIPT - THE AV IS DOING ITS JOB - It is protecting the system login passwords!
-In MOST cases you will need to disable AV to use this script.
+Mimikatz creates a NTLM hash for JohnTheRipper to use.
+In MOST cases you will need to disable AV.

 **Credit To:**<br>
 JohnTheRipper - <a href="https://github.com/openwall/john">https://github.com/openwall/john</a><br>